 Pakistan's World Cup 2019 journey comes to an end

-After winning the toss and finishing on 315-9 in 50 overs at Lord's, Pakistan needed to dismiss Bangladesh for an improbable seven runs or less to overtake fourth-place New Zealand.
+After winning the toss and finishing on 315-9 in 50 overs on Friday, Pakistan needed to dismiss Bangladesh in their last group-stage match for an improbable seven runs or less to overtake fourth-place New Zealand and reach the semifinals.

-Although Mohammad Hafeez began Pakistan's bowling attack with a maiden over, Bangladesh reached 8-0 in the second over.
+Although Mohammad Hafeez began Pakistan's bowling attack with a maiden over, Bangladesh reached 8-0 in the 2nd over at Lord’s.

-Pakistan's failure in their 'miracle' bid means New Zealand have qualified for the World Cup semi-finals.

-Sarfaraz Ahmed's side earlier hobbled to a score of 315 as they wrapped up their innings against Bangladesh at Lord's on Friday.
+Sarfaraz Ahmed's side earlier hobbled to a score of 315 as they wrapped up their innings against Bangladesh.

+The huge score Pakistan required looked unlikely despite a 100-ball 100 from opener Imam-ul-Haq, who was out in rare fashion by hitting his own wicket two balls after reaching his maiden World Cup century.
+He is the youngest Pakistani ever to make a World Cup ton.

+No. 3 Babar Azam hit 96 in 98 deliveries, including 11 boundaries, four more than Imam.

 Imad Wasim (43), in at number six, put up a valiant effort in bringing up the total before he was dismissed by Mustafizur Rahman at third man when two balls were remaining.

 Before him, Wahab Riaz (2) and Shadab Khan (1) were dismissed within a ball of one another.
-Mohammad Amir (8) followed suit courtesy Rahman in the last over.
+Mohammad Amir (8) followed suit courtesy Mustafizur in the last over.

-Skipper Sarfaraz Ahmed was retired hurt at 2 not out but after Wasim's dismissal, came in to play the last ball.
+Pakistan captain Sarfaraz Ahmed retired hurt on 2 but bravely returned for the last ball of the innings and hit a single to deny Mustafizur his hat trick.

-The decent total by Pakistan was lower than the huge score they needed to stand any chance of boosting their net run-rate and overtaking fourth-place New Zealand in the standings.

 This is the penultimate day of the group stage with both teams effectively playing their last game at the tournament.